redis/redis-doc/topics/benchmarks.md

 a bit slower.

 You can expect different results from different boxes.
-For example a low profile box like *Intel core duo T5500 clocked at 1.66Ghz running Linux 2.6* will output the following:
+For example a low profile box like *Intel core duo T5500 clocked at 1.66 GHz running Linux 2.6* will output the following:

     $ ./redis-benchmark -q -n 100000